New Topics in Sociology: Intimate Relationships

 Each assignment will be graded as “meets expectations (1%)”, “somewhat meets expectations (.65%)”, or “does not meet expectations (0%).”

-Late submissions for in-class activities will not be accepted under any circumstances, as in-class activities facilitate real-time interaction and engagement that cannot be replicated outside of class.
+Late or missed submissions for in-class activities will not be accepted under any circumstances, as in-class activities facilitate real-time interaction and engagement that cannot be replicated outside of class.

 Each student is provided with one “Life Happens Pass” for in-class activities.
 This pass will replace the lowest assignment score (even if it is a 0) with full-credit.